 ATLANTA (AP) — The federal appeals court in Atlanta ruled Friday that a Georgia man who was sentenced to five years in prison on child pornography charges must pay restitution to one of his victims.
 The ruling was a first for the circuit that covers Georgia, Alabama and Florida.

-Circuit Court of Appeals upheld a judge's order requiring Ricky Lee McDaniel to pay $12,700 to a victim whose picture was found among a stash of 600 images of child pornography.
+A three-judge panel of the 11th Circuit Court of Appeals upheld a judge's order requiring Ricky Lee McDaniel to pay $12,700 to a victim whose picture was found among a stash of 600 images of child pornography.
 The images show the girl, who was 10 at the time, being raped and abused by her father.

-Charles R. Wilson wrote in the ruling.
+"Like the producers and distributors of child pornography, the possessors of child pornography victimize the children depicted within," U.S. Circuit Judge Charles R. Wilson wrote in the ruling.
 "The end users of child pornography enable and support the continued production of child pornography."

 The ruling set a precedent in the circuit, though the 10-page decision noted that three other federal circuits have issued similar opinions.